Sparse bounds for maximal triangle and bilinear spherical averaging operators: Specific Bounds for , , and their Maximal Variants

 holds for $\frac{1}{r} \leq \frac{1}{p} + \frac{1}{q} < \min\cbrks{ \frac{2d-1}{d}, 1 + \frac{d}{r} }$. \end{theorem} The corresponding bounds obtained for $B_t$ can be interpolated against the following $L^p$-improving bounds for $B_t$ obtained by Iosevich, Palsson, and Sovine \cite{IPS}. \begin{theorem}[\cite{IPS}] In dimensions $d\geq 2$ the bilinear spherical averaging operator $B_t$ is bounded for $(1/p, 1/q, 1/r)$ in the convex hull of the set

-\end{theorem} The bounds obtained from the results mentioned here and interpolation can be applied with Theorem \ref{thm1} to obtain sparse bounds for $\blac$ and $\bful$.
-These bounds lead to the following corollaries of Theorem \ref{thm1}.
+\end{theorem} The bounds obtained from the results mentioned here and interpolation can be applied with Theorem \ref{thm0} to obtain sparse bounds for $\blac$ and $\bful$.
+The following example shows a concrete range in one case.

-\begin{example} In the case where $d = 10$, Theorem \ref{thm1} gives sparse bounds for $\bful$ when $(1/p,1/q,1/r)$ lies in the interior of the set
+\begin{example} In the case where $d = 10$, Theorem \ref{thm0} gives sparse bounds for $\bful$ when $(1/p,1/q,1/r)$ lies in the interior of the set

 \end{example} For a wider range of estimates we direct the reader to \cite{BFOPZ}.